brc/helloworld-web/docs/FUTURE.md

 ## Performance

-The L7 load balancer contains a global Google anycast address on the front-end which will route end-users to the region nearest them.
-New regions can be added to `cloudbuild.yaml` and provisioned very easily as product demand grows.

 This web app is not yet optimized for "cold starts," and the [WEBrick](https://docs.ruby-lang.org/en/2.4.0/WEBrick.html) HTTP server should be replaced with a more performant web server.
 However, Cloud Run will scale the